 You’ll need it.
 Unless your gym or studio is full of rich, beautiful natural lighting for hours on end, you’re going to need some lights, or to at least employ some simple lighting techniques.

-Lighting Technique 2: “A light, some poster board, and a friend.”
+- Lighting Technique 2: “A light, some poster board, and a friend.”
 This technique is pretty simple and definitely inexpensive.
-You may even already have the three items needed: 1.
-Powerful flashlight.
-2. White poster board.
-3. Someone to hold the light and poster board.
-The poster board-holding person will simply shine the flashlight onto the poster board so that the light then reflects onto the subject of your photo.
+You may even already have the three items needed—a powerful flashlight, white poster board, and someone to hold them.
+Your helper will simply shine the flashlight onto the poster board so that the light then reflects onto the subject of your photo.

 Let’s face it, sometimes hiring a pro is just the right thing to do.
 If you’d like to save yourself some time and maybe even money, consider hiring a professional photographer to come in and knock out your photos.
 You'll end up with higher quality photos, have access to a professional’s eye and lighting, and some even include free editing and touchup services.
 Best of all, it’s one less thing you have to do.

 There are several resources for finding professional photographers in your area.
-To get started, here’s a link to the Professional Photographers of America “find a photographer” service: https://www.ppa.com/findaphotographer.
-You can also use services such as Angie’s List or even Craigslist to find photographers.
+To get started, here’s a link to the Professional Photographers of America “find a photographer” service.
+You can also use services such as Angie (formerly Angie’s List) to find photographers.
 Be sure to look at photographer reviews when you're using these sites to see if former clients have had positive experiences and if they have experience in the fitness/wellness industry,

-Bonus: If you do hire a professional photographer, you could schedule a staff photo day!
-Invite all of your staff to your location on a specific day and at a specific time and have the photographer snap photos of each staff member.
-These photos will be professional and, most importantly, cohesive so they’ll look great on your staff page as well as on any social media platforms.
+Bonus Tip: If you do hire a professional photographer, schedule a staff photo day!
+Invite all of your staff to your location to have the photographer snap their photos.
+These photos will be professional and, most importantly, cohesive, so they’ll look great on your staff page as well as on any social media platforms.

 Follow the Club OS Blog for More Fitness Business Tips